Associate Dean for Academic Affairs

 Technology Management Master of Business Administration

-The Technology Management MBA program is designed for professionals who are employed in technology companies or who work in technology jobs in more traditional businesses.
-The curriculum combines the essential components of management education with a specialized focus on high-tech industries.
-It is structured for individuals who want to play a broader role in management and are seeking the necessary management skills and business knowledge.
-The program is focused on real-world projects and analyses, collaborative learning in study groups, and extensive participant interaction in the classroom.
+Designed for professionals employed in technology companies or work in technology jobs in more traditional businesses.
+The curriculum, combining the essential components of management education with a specialized focus on high-tech industries, is structured for individuals who want to play a broader role in management and are seeking the necessary management skills and business knowledge.
+The program focuses on real-world projects and analyses, collaborative learning in study groups, and extensive participant interaction in the classroom.
 Candidates for this 18-month program have technology experience and upward career progression.

-The Technology Management MBA program provides an intensive educational experience to professionals who continue to work full-time while pursuing their MBA degree.
-The TMMBA program runs six consecutive quarters of instruction-beginning every January and ending the next year in June.
+The program, which provides an intensive educational experience to professionals who continue to work full-time while pursuing their degree, runs six consecutive quarters, beginning every January and ending the next year in June.
 Three-hour sessions are held once a week on a mid-week evening and six-hour sessions are scheduled two Saturdays per month.
-There are 68 required credits of which 6 are electives.
-Additionally, two residential sessions are offered one at the beginning of the program and one at the end.
+Two residential sessions are offered.
 Candidates may be sponsored by their organizations or apply on their own.

 Each year approximately 50 students are accepted into the TMMBA Program.
 Applications are accepted throughout the year.
-Contact the TMMBA office to find out application deadlines for the upcoming class.
+Contact the TMMBA office for application deadlines.

 68 credits, as follows: